Canning Highway

 Canning Highway is an arterial road in Perth, Western Australia, linking the inner Perth suburb of Victoria Park in the north-east, to the port city of Fremantle in the south-west.

 The road is mostly a four-lane divided carriageway, with a general speed limit of 60 km/h.
 It is located immediately south of the Swan River and runs between The Causeway in Victoria Park and Queen Victoria Street in Fremantle.

-The Canning Highway was the inspiration for the AC/DC song "Highway to Hell" as it had a reputation for accidents and led to many of singer Bon Scott's favourite pubs and hotels, including the Raffles Hotel.
+Canning Highway was the inspiration for the AC/DC song "Highway to Hell" as it had a reputation for accidents and led to many of singer Bon Scott's favourite pubs and hotels, including the Raffles Hotel.

 History

 Canning Highway is named after the river which it crosses, which was in turn named after George Canning (1770–1827), an eminent British statesman who for a brief period was Prime Minister of Great Britain.

 The modern highway was formally commenced in the 1920s, with major work commencing in 1927 to upgrade an 8 mi section between Suburban Street, South Perth (now Mill Point Road) and Petra Street, East Fremantle.
 The road initially had the following names: